 Please help us support the city of Richmond in defending this legislation against speculative development.

-To see the text of the Richmond Hills Initiative, adopted unanimously by the Richmond City Council in 2017, go to http://www.savetherichmondhills.org/
+To see the text of the Richmond Hills Initiative, adopted unanimously by the Richmond City Council in 2017, and more explanation about the appeal verdict, , , go to http://www.savetherichmondhills.org/